BrooksIan/PhoenixDotNet/README.md

 3. **Apache Phoenix ODBC Driver** (optional - for local development)
    - **Important**: ODBC connectors require a Cloudera subscription to download
+   - **✅ ODBC Driver is Optional**: The ODBC driver is **completely optional**.
+If you don't have the driver files:
+     - ✅ Docker build will **succeed** without them
-   - **Note**: The ODBC driver is optional.
-If you don't have the driver files, the Docker build will still succeed and the application will automatically use the REST API fallback instead of ODBC
+     - ✅ The application will automatically use the **REST API fallback** instead of ODBC
+     - ✅ You can build and run the application immediately without downloading the driver
+   - **Note**: The `ODBC/` directory is not tracked in git (it's in `.gitignore`), so driver files won't be in the repository
+   - **If you have the driver files** (requires Cloudera subscription):
      - Download from: Cloudera customer portal (requires subscription)
-   - The `ODBC/` directory is not tracked in git (it's in `.gitignore`)
-   - If you have the driver files, place them at: `ODBC/1.0.8.1011/Linux/HortonworksPhoenix-64bit-1.0.8.1011-1.rpm`
+     - Place them at: `ODBC/1.0.8.1011/Linux/HortonworksPhoenix-64bit-1.0.8.1011-1.rpm`
+     - The Docker build will automatically detect and install the driver
    - For production use, download the latest driver from your Cloudera subscription
    - See [Documentation/ODBC_INSTALLATION.md](Documentation/ODBC_INSTALLATION.md) for detailed installation instructions
    - See [Documentation/PHOENIX_ODBC_SETUP.md](Documentation/PHOENIX_ODBC_SETUP.md) for setup and configuration